 Level 3 (Mentors) must organize and conduct Power of 70 training in a church (or in a district), recommend at least two individuals to join the training and graduate from Level 1, give two workshops/lectures during the Power of 70 training, and preach at least three sermons during a church revival.

 In conclusion, the “Power of 70” system brings a remarkable opportunity for individuals to deepen their faith and become disciple-makers.
 It provides comprehensive training and support to help participants grow in their ministry and spread the word of God in their communities.
 With the promise of God’s presence “even unto the end of the world,” the “Power of 70” program offers a unique and impactful way for individuals to make a difference.
-The goal is to reflect Christ into our lives.
-(Adapted from the Power of 70: The way of Discipleship Manual – 1st Edition)
+The goal is to reflect Christ in our lives.
+(Adapted from The Power of 70: The Way of Discipleship Manual – 1st Edition)